codepath/android_guides/Room-Guide.md

 }
 ```

-Next, within your `app/build.gradle`, add DBFlow to your dependency list.
+Next, within your `app/build.gradle`, add Room to your dependency list.
 We create a separate variable to store the version number to make it easier to change later:

 ```gradle
 ext {